Club Universitario de Deportes: The treble (1998–2000)

-Recent decade (2001–2010)
+2001–2009

 Universitario saw little success after its Tricampeonato.
 In 2002, Universitario beat Alianza Lima in the Apertura two-legged play-off but were unable to finish in the top four of the 2002 Clausura and were ineligible to dispute the national title.
 In 2005, Universitario placed first on the aggregate table and qualified for the 2006 Copa Libertadores, where they won on away goals against Nacional in the first phase of the tournament, however, they were eliminated in the group stage.
-Universitario continually failed to win a twenty-fifth national title but qualified to the Copa Sudamericana in 2007 and 2008.
+Universitario continually failed to win a twenty-fifth national title but qualified for the Copa Sudamericana in 2007 and 2008.
 In both editions, they were eliminated in the first stage.

 Minor success came in 2008 when Ricardo Gareca led Universitario to an Apertura tournament.
 The last time they won an Apertura title was in 2002.
 They won the tournament on their twenty-second game 10 points ahead of Sporting Cristal and four games away from the end of the Apertura.
 They defeated Cienciano 3–1 to secure first place and accumulated 50 points to win the title.
 They qualified for the 2009 Copa Libertadores but did not finish in the top seven of the Clausura and consequently could not contest the season final for the national title against Universidad San Martín.
-In 2009, following the resignation of Ricardo Gareca the club hired Juan Reynoso as the new manager, a former player of the club in the 90s and with a long history in the Mexican football.
+In 2009, following the resignation of Ricardo Gareca the club hired Juan Reynoso as the new manager, a former player of the club in the 90s and with a long history in Mexican football.
 Much of the 2008 squad remained for the 2009 season, but with the departure of some notable players like Héctor Hurtado, Mayer Candelo and Donny Neyra.
-The most important signing prior to the 2009 season was Nolberto Solano.
+The most important signing before the 2009 season was Nolberto Solano.
 Other players to arrive were Carlos Orejuela, John Galliquio, Piero Alva, Francisco Bazán, Rodolfo Espinoza, and Ronaille Calheira.

-Reynoso intelligently led Universitario to the season final which would be a repeat of the 1987 final in which they would face arch-rival Alianza Lima.
-Universitario won both legs; in the first leg they won 1–0 with a goal from Piero Alva in and in the second leg Nolberto Solano scored the defining goal from the penalty mark in the tenth minute of play.
+In the season final, which would be a repeat of the 1987 final, Universitario would face arch-rival Alianza Lima.
+Universitario won both legs under intelligent management from Reynoso.
+In the first leg they won 1–0 with a goal from Piero Alva and in the second leg Nolberto Solano scored the defining goal from the penalty mark in the tenth minute of play.

 As of 2009, Universitario has twenty-five Primera División titles.
 The first seven titles won by Universitario were during the amateur era.
 The remaining eighteen titles were won during the professional era, the most any Peruvian club has.

-The balance of the 2009 tournament could not be better, as the Universitario had the highest cumulative score, claimed victory in the four super clásicos of the year, and ensured their participation in the Copa Libertadores 2010.
+The balance of the 2009 tournament could not be better with the Universitario ending the year with the highest cumulative score and claiming victory in the four super clásicos of the year, ensuring their participation in the Copa Libertadores 2010.